jh-plask/rust_trader/README.md

 ## Key Features

+- **Parallel Execution**: Rust Trader uses the Tokio runtime for efficient concurrent execution.
+This allows it to handle multiple orders and trades simultaneously, improving overall system performance.

-- **Order Execution**: The `OrderExecutor` struct in `system_entity.rs` is responsible for executing orders.
+- **Graph-based Order Chain**: The OrderExecutor struct in system_entity.rs is responsible for executing orders.
 It uses a directed acyclic graph (DAG) to represent the dependencies between orders, allowing for efficient execution of complex order strategies.

 - **Market Data Connection**: The `MarketDataConnector` struct in `system_entity.rs` is responsible for connecting to the market data feed.
 It uses WebSockets to receive real-time market data updates.